JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Discussion

 Our analysis provides empirical evidence supporting the idea that massive galaxies build stellar mass from the inside out \citep[e.g.,][]{nelson2016}, and naturally fits into the framework where dusty star-forming galaxies, after undergoing an intense burst of star formation (either through secular processes or merger activity as discussed in Section \ref{sec:mergers}), are the progenitors of massive quiescent galaxies.
 The quenching process therefore would not require morphological evolution; instead, once new star formation halts, dust will no longer be created and the cycle of dust destruction and depletion begins \citep[e.g.,][] {whitaker2021,lorenzon2025}.
 This result is also consistent with dynamical studies, which find that the $M-\sigma$ relation is similar between DSFGs and massive quiescent galaxies at low redshift \citep{birkin2021,amvrosiadis2025}.

 Alternatively, other recent studies of dusty star-forming galaxies find evidence that this population is at the onset of bulge formation, with stellar mass assembly at the core still ongoing \citep[e.g.][]{chen2022,hodge2025}.
 In a sample of 22 dusty star-forming galaxies, \citet{lebail2024} find that 7 had a quiescent bulge and a star forming disk, while 10 had a star-forming core and disk, and 5 had a star-forming core embedded in a quiescent disk.
 Our 1.1mm-selected sample has a higher average stellar mass that is more consistent with the quiescent bulge population, and may be dominated by this subset of dusty star-forming galaxies.
-Given the morphological diversity seen in larger samples of dusty star-forming galaxies \citep[e.g.][]{gillman2024,ren2025}, it is likely that this population represents a range of evolutionary stages.
+Given the morphological diversity seen in larger samples of dusty star-forming galaxies \citep[e.g.][]{gillman2024,ren2025}, it is likely that this population represents a range of evolutionary stages, as suggested by the difference in rest-NIR surface profiles with stellar mass noted earlier.
 A caveat to our analysis of the rest-NIR surface brightness profiles is that in dusty star-forming systems, the rest-NIR may be tracing dust-obscured star formation in addition to the bulk stellar population \citep{nelson2016b, miller2022}.
-In this case, there remain residual outshining effects compounded with extreme dust attenuation that are difficult to differentiate robustly.
+In this case, there remain residual outshining effects compounded with extreme dust attenuation that could flatten surface brightness profiles in the most massive and dusty galaxies.
 We therefore cannot rule out ongoing bulge formation rather than the interpretation that the bulge is already in place.
 Nevertheless, our sample adds to the growing evidence that the DSFG phase may be a key turning point in stellar mass assembly, in which galaxies have completed or are on the cusp of bulge formation.

 Spatially resolved studies of the molecular gas in these systems could potentially further clarify the evolutionary status of these systems. \citet{park2022} predict that there is a relationship between the quenching timescale with the distribution of molecular gas relative to stellar mass; additionally, galaxies undergoing rapid quenching may transform morphologically to a compact elliptical prior to or after quenching depending on whether a major merger occurs.
 Studying the extent and kinematics of molecular gas could help determine where and when these massive galaxies quench.